 CaptionSync produces Audio Description output file formats, called "side-car" files, to use with video players that support audio description.
 These audio description files can also be used with the Smart Player feature for requests made via List of URLs or an integration that creates lists (such as Kaltura or Brightcove Video Cloud).

 The Smart Player allows the audio description file to play while pausing the original audio, then resume once the description is complete in a hassle-free manner.
 More complete descriptions can be included than with traditional audio description, because there is no need to constrain the descriptions to gaps in the dialog (this technique of pausing the video to insert longer descriptions is known as Extended Audio Description).
 The audio description file is associated locally with the media file and you just need to share the URL to the player with your audience.
 It also provides a number of enhancements over regular players, like an interactive transcript, speed buttons, the ability to toggle audio description ON and OFF, along with the displaying of captions, among others.
+Watch a sample of a Smart Player displaying Audio Description results.
 More information is available in our Smart Player Tutorial.

 Note that the side-car file you receive from us is an audio description WebVTT file, and that different players and platforms have different requirements when it comes to playing the audio description files.

-- Depending on the type of video content you submit for an audio description request, you may receive either a full description or a static text description.
+- Depending on the type of video content you submit for an audio description request, you may receive either a full audio description or a static descriptive text.
 Both are provided in the WebVTT format.

 - For videos where a single person is talking against an unchanging background, and where there is no relevant visual information that requires a full audio description, Static Descriptive Text results are generated instead.